 Skip to main content

-Why are so many Australians are buying chickens?
+Why are so many Australians buying chickens?

 There are many reasons why you may choose to buy chickens for your backyard.
 Not only are hens relatively low-maintenance birds to keep, but they also provide multiple educational opportunities for children.
-Learning how to care for a pet, how the food cycle works, and teaching responsibility with daily egg collection and chicken coop maintenance, are all great lessons for the kids to get involved with.
+Learning how to care for a pet, how the food cycle works, and teaching responsibility with daily egg collection and chicken coop maintenance are all great lessons for the kids to get involved with.

 Finally, food scraps can also be incorporated into your chicken’s diet, reducing household food waste and keeping your chickens nice and healthy.
 Chickens are omnivores, so are happy to have both vegetable and meat scraps in addition to their normal feed.